-Over the years, Karen has become a master at every aspect of residential real estate.
+Over the years, I’ve become a master at every aspect of residential real estate.

-Karen started her career working at a company that only worked with buyers.
-She spent every day working with people moving to the St. Louis area and helping them figure out which community would be best for them.
-After touring hundreds of homes with all kinds of buyers, Karen knows how buyers will respond to just about any home.
+I started my career working at a company that only worked with buyers.
+I spent every day working with people moving to the St. Louis area and helping them figure out which community would be best for them.
+After touring hundreds of homes with all kinds of buyers, I know how buyers will respond to just about any home.

-Then she analyzed the housing market to make sure that the home was priced appropriately, and put together a marketing program that wasn’t designed to impress sellers in hopes they would hire her…it was designed to get homes sold.
+Then I analyzed the housing market to make sure that the home was priced appropriately, and put together a marketing program that wasn’t designed to impress sellers in hopes they would hire me…it was designed to get homes sold.

-Karen’s fist listing sold in 7 days even though it was during the worst housing market in history.
+My fist home listing sold in 7 days during the worst housing market in history.

 It’s All About Results:

-From 2007-2010 during the country’s worst housing market, Karen’s listings sold substantially faster and for more money than the general market.
+From 2007-2010 during the country’s worst housing market, my home listings sold substantially faster and for more money than the general market.

 - 52% of sold listings got a contract in 0-30 days

 - 64% of sold listings got a contract in 0-60 days

 - Median days on market – 28 days